-Under section 5(a) of the Regulatory Review Act (71 P.S. § 745.5(a), on March 28, 2007, the Board submitted a copy of the proposed rulemaking, published at 37 Pa.B.
-1490 (April 7, 2007), and a copy of the Regulatory Analysis Form to IRRC and the Chairpersons of the House Gaming Oversight Committee and the Senate Committee on Community, Economic and Recreational Development.
+Under section 5(a) of the Regulatory Review Act (71 P.S. § 745.5(a)), on March 28, 2007, the Board submitted a copy of this proposed rulemaking and a copy of the Regulatory Analysis Form to the Independent Regulatory Review Commission (IRRC) and to the Chairpersons of the House Gaming Oversight Committee and the Senate Community, Economic and Recreational Development Committee.
+A copy of this material is available to the public upon request.